MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-date-or-current-iteration.md

 You can use the <b>@CurrentIteration +/- <i>n</i></b> macro in a query against Azure Boards, Azure DevOps Server 2019, and later versions, and with a REST API that includes the team as a parameter, for example, `@CurrentIteration('[Project]/Team')`.

-An error occurs if you open a query that contains the <strong>@CurrentIteration</strong> macro in earlier versions of Visual Studio, or from Excel or Project.
+An error occurs if you open a query that contains the **@CurrentIteration** macro in earlier versions of Visual Studio, or from Excel or Project.
 Also, you can't use the macro when [copying or cloning test suites and test cases](/previous-versions/azure/devops/test/mtm/copying-and-cloning-test-suites-and-test-cases), [defining alerts](../../notifications/about-notifications.md), or with [REST APIs](/rest/api/azure/devops/).

 ## Date-based queries